broyeztony/ford-lang/README.md

 }
 ```

-The above points are just a few examples to demonstrate how F0/rd envision to
+The above points solely based on the above `playground` contract example are just a few examples to illustrate how F0/rd envision to
 simplify the developer experience.
+There is much more to F0/rd than just those.

 ## F0/rd types